thatcherfreeman/utility-dctls/README.md

 ## Subtractive Saturation DCTL
 Computes saturation in a way that adds "density" to more saturated colors, making them darker.
+Expects a Linear image.

 ### How it works
 Suppose a pixel is a color `input`.
 The DCTL will first compute a `Value` (IE luminance) of that pixel using one of many methods, and from there it can compute the input's `Color` by taking `input / Value`.
 The color is saturated or desaturated using the Gamma controls (we raise each channel of the `Color` to a power).
 From there, we multiply the `Color` by a different luminance called `Density` that's calculated using the method specified by the second dropdown menu.
 The result is scaled so that white is preserved.